Customize Consent Preferences

 What is Transient Electromagnetic (TEM)?

 The sTEM & tTEM instruments both transmit electromagnetic fields into the ground.
-In general, the TEM method works by turning off a strong current running in the transmitter loop placed on the ground surface.
-This current can be in the order of 1 – 30 Amp, and it is turned off in an amazing 2 – 5 millionth of a second.
-Turning the current off induces currents in the subsurface, and these currents diffuse downwards and outwards, very similar to smoke rings.
-In this diffusion process, the currents are turned into heat, so they change magnitude, and hence, their associated magnetic fields will also change magnitude.
-It is the rate of change of the magnetic fields which gives a changing flux in the receiver coil, and this gives a voltage change measured by the receiver.
-An entire measurement typically takes from 1 – 10 thousand of a second, and to get a signal, this process is repeated hundreds of times per second.
-The rate of change of the measured voltage is dependent on the conductivity of the subsurface layers
+The TEM method generally works by turning off a strong current running in the transmitter loop placed on the ground surface.
+This cu rent can be in the order of 1 – 30 Amp and turned off in an amazing 2 – 5 millionth of a second.
+Turning the current off induces currents in the subsurface, which diffuse downwards and outwards, similar to smoke rings.
+In this diffusion process, the currents are turned into heat, so they change magnitude, and hence, their associated magnetic fields will also change.
+The rate of change of the magnetic fields gives a changing flux in the receiver coil, and this provides a voltage change measured by the receiver.
+An entire measurement typically takes 1 to 10 thousandths of a second, and to get a signal, this process is repeated hundreds of times per second.
+The measured voltage’s rate of change depends on the subsurface layers’ conductivity.

 Other geophysical methods: